 For example, a generic social media ad for reusable sandwich bags to moms usually doesn’t perform as well as an ad talking about back to school, showing school supplies and the bags, launching two weeks before back to school, to moms that have an interest in sustainability will.

 We’re willing to bet that your business has given back to the community in some way.
-Especially after the dumpster fire that was 2020.
 If so, be sure to quantify it and promote your philanthropic actions in your social media advertising!

 Shoppers want to know their money is supporting a business that makes a difference.
 Create a campaign that promotes your gifts to charity, products that give back to the environment, or anything else you’re doing that makes the world a better place.